sfigg/commercialization-public/docset/design/minimum/minimum-hardware-requirements-overview.md

 -   It must ship with SHA-256 PCR banks and implement PCRs 0 through 23 for SHA-256.
 Note it is acceptable to ship TPMs with a single switchable PCR bank that can be used for both SHA-1 and SHA-256 measurements.
 -   It must support TPM2\_HMAC command.

-For detailed TPM information, see [Trusted Platform Module](http://go.microsoft.com/fwlink/?LinkId=624832) topic on TechNet.
+For detailed TPM information, see [Trusted Platform Module Technology Overview](http://go.microsoft.com/fwlink/?LinkId=624832) on TechNet.

 ## Section 3.0 - Minimum hardware requirements for Windows 10 for desktop editions